frodal/GUIwrapper/docs/README.md

 See [releases](https://github.com/frodal/GUIwrapper/releases) for prebuilt installers

 1. First, make sure to do steps 1-2 under the [Build](#Build) section
 2. Then run `npm run setup` in the GUIwrapper directory to build the windows installer.
-Note that this will build to a directory outside of the GUIwrapper directory, i.e., `../GUIwrapperBinaries/installer/`
+Note that this will build to a directory outside of the GUIwrapper directory, i.e., `../GUIwrapperBinaries/`

-Note: `npm run setup` will create an ia32 (x86) windows installer, for x64 use `npm run setup-win64` instead

 ### Debian package